Merkawre Sobekhotep: Titulary (Royal names)

 His Horus, Nebty, and Golden Horus names are unknown.

 His prenomen mr-kꜣw-rꜥ can be transliterated as Merkawre (Mer-kaw-re) or Merkaure (Mer-kau-re), and translated as masc. "mr" (beloved) + "Ka.w" (ka part of the soul + .w plural) + "Ra" (deity)", "Beloved Kas of Ra".
 The name can be compared to Khakaure Senusret II of the 12th Dynasty.
+An alternative reading is Ramerkau/Ramerkaw (rꜥ-mr-kꜣw).

 His nomen Sobekhotep (sbk-hotep) consist of the elements Sobek (deity) + hotep (peace).
 The name became popular as a common name during the 12th Dynasty and became a royal name for several rulers during the 13th Dynasty.

 Attestations

 Merkaure is only attested by a few attestations mainly from Thebes, Upper Egypt, with one reference to Nekhen (Hierakonpolis).

 Contemporary

 Merkawre Sobekhotep is attested by a scarab-seal of unknown origin.

 He is also attested by two statues dedicated to Amun.
 The statues were originally from Karnak and are now in the Egyptian Museum and in the Louvre Museum respectively.
 The statues present Merkawre Sobekhotep with two sons Bebi and Sobekhotep, both bearing the titles of "king's son" and of "court official".